Alan Sugar: Personal life

 Sugar has stated that he is an atheist, but remains proud of his Jewish heritage.
-Sugar and his now wife, Ann Simons, a former hairdresser, married on 28 April 1968 at Great Portland Street, London.
-They have two sons and a daughter.
-The couple live in Chigwell, Essex.
+He married Ann Simons, a former hairdresser, on 28 April 1968 at Great Portland Street, London.
+They have two sons, Daniel and Simon, and a daughter, Louise.
+The couple formerly lived mainly in Chigwell, Essex.

-Sugar owns a four-seat Cirrus SR22 aircraft and a 13-seat Embraer Legacy 650 jet.
-During an attempted landing in his Cirrus at the grass airfield City Airport Manchester on 5 July 2008, Sugar overshot the runway after touchdown due to poor weather and wet field conditions.
+On 10 June 2020, Sugar, a pilot since 1975, announced that he was taking delivery of a new 2020 Cirrus SR22T single-engine aircraft.
+During an attempted landing in his Cirrus at the grass airfield Manchester Barton Aerodrome on 5 July 2008, he overshot the runway after touchdown due to poor weather and wet field conditions.
 No injuries were sustained, although the plane was slightly damaged and consequently grounded.

-Sugar is a prominent supporter and former owner of Tottenham Hotspur football club.
+He also owns a 13-seat Embraer Legacy 650 jet a Florida home and multiple boats, including a refurbished one named Little Tub and a superyacht.

+In 2023, Sugar had an estimated fortune of £1.02 billion.

+In December 2020, Sugar announced that both his brother and sister had died from COVID-19.

+In the 2020s, Sugar relocated to Australia permanently as a tax exile to help mitigate his UK tax liability.
+The move backfired when his financial advisers failed to take account of 2010 tax reforms that apply to peers of the realm.
+As a result, Sugar wrote a cheque for £186m payable to HMRC for tax owed on share dividends that he received from his company Amshold in 2021, amounting to £390m.

 In February 2009, it was reported that Sugar had initiated legal proceedings against The Sun newspaper following a report that he had been named on a "hit list" of British Jews in response to Israel's ongoing military operation in Gaza.
 The threats are alleged to have been made by Glen Jenvey, the source of the original story in The Sun, who posted to a Muslim website under a false identity.
-On 10 June 2020, Sugar, a pilot since 1975, announced on Twitter that he was taking delivery of a new 2020 Cirrus SR22T single-engine aircraft from the United States where he owns a Florida home and multiple boats, including a refurbished one named Little Tub and a superyacht.

-In 2015, Sugar had an estimated fortune of £1.04 billion (US$1.58 billion).

-In December 2020, he announced that both his brother and sister had died from COVID-19.

-In February 2022, 70-year-old Patrick Gomes was jailed for three years and six months for sending antisemitic death threats to Sugar, in response to him speaking about antisemitism in the Labour Party.
+In February 2022, 70-year-old Patrick Gomes was jailed for three years and six months for sending antisemitic death threats to Sugar, in response to his comments on antisemitism in the Labour Party.

-Honours and philanthropy
+Honours

 Sugar was knighted in the 2000 New Year Honours "for services to the Home Computer and Electronics Industry".
 He holds two honorary Doctorates of Science, awarded in 1988 by City University and in 2005 by Brunel University.
 He is a philanthropist for charities such as Jewish Care and Great Ormond Street Hospital, and donated £200,000 to the British Labour Party in 2001.
 Sugar was created a life peer as Baron Sugar, of Clapton in the London Borough of Hackney on 20 July 2009.
 On 29 October 2015, Sugar was listed by UK-based company Richtopia at number 5 in the list of 100 Most Influential British Entrepreneurs.
 In 2017 he ranked number 1 in the Essex Power 100 list and was named the most powerful person in Essex.